 How much does it cost to get by in retirement?
-Pretty close to what it costs to live before retirement, according to federal data.
+Pretty close to what it costs to live before retirement.

-U.S. households led by someone who is 65 or older spend a whopping $49,542 a year, according to the latest federal data on consumer spending, which covers 2017.
-By comparison, the average across all households is $60,060.
+U.S. households led by someone who is 65 or older spend a whopping $50,178 a year, according to the latest federal data on consumer spending, for the 12 months from July 2017 through June 2018.
+By comparison, the average across all households is $60,815.

 So, where is all that money going every golden year?
 The biggest expenses for older households are many of the same as those for younger Americans.
 They include:

-A whopping 33.6 percent of older-household spending is related to housing.
-That translates to an average of $16,668 per year, which compares with $19,884 spent on average by all U.S. households.
+A whopping one-third of older-household spending is related to housing.
+That translates to an average of $16,723 per year, which compares with $20,001 for the average U.S. household.

 Commuting expenses might vanish during retirement, but that doesn’t mean all transportation costs will.

-Older households spend an average of $7,513 on transportation costs like vehicles, gas and insurance each year.
-That compares with an average of $9,576 for all households.
+Older households spend an average of $7,472 on transportation costs such as vehicles, gas and insurance each year.
+That compares with an average of $9,735 for all households.

 3. Health care

-The bulk of consumers’ health care spending is on insurance.
-The rest is on medical services and medical supplies.
+The bulk of consumers’ health care spending — for both older households and the average household across all ages — is on insurance.
+The rest is on medical services, medical supplies and drugs.

-Members of older households spend an average of $6,326 per year on food, including both food that they eat at home and eat out.
-That’s lower than the average cost of $7,729 spent by all households.
+Members of older households spend an average of $6,513 per year on food, including both the food they eat at home and eating out.
+That’s lower than the $7,869 spent by the average household.

-Older households spend an average of $3,572 per year on utilities like natural gas and electricity and services like phone and water.
-By comparison, the average spent across all households is $3,836.
+Older households spend an average of $3,714 per year on utilities like natural gas and electricity and services such as phone and water.
+By comparison, the average spent across all households is $3,956.